hadley/adv-r/Functional-programming.md

 The real `lapply()` is rather more complicated since it's implemented in C for efficiency, but the essence of the algorithm is the same. `lapply()` is a higher-order-function (HOF), because it takes a function as one of its arguments.
 HOFs are an important part of functional programming and we'll learn more about them below.

-We can apply `lapply()` to our problem with one small trick: rather than simply assigning the results to `df` we assign then to `df[]`, so R's usual subsetting rules take over and we get a data frame instead of a list.
+We can apply `lapply()` to our problem with one small trick: rather than simply assigning the results to `df` we assign them to `df[]`, so R's usual subsetting rules take over and we get a data frame instead of a list.

 ```R
 fix_missing <- function(x) {